Blog/Comparison

 Bottom line

 Oura built a great recovery tracker inside a ring.
-But it's a $489+ two-year commitment (hardware plus mandatory subscription) for a device that can auto-detect workouts but can't track your actual training.
-The free tier is nearly useless -- you need that subscription to see your Readiness Score.
-Incredible reads the same core biometrics from a watch you already own, adds strength training integration that Oura doesn't have, and charges nothing.
-If you train with weights, Incredible gives you a more complete readiness picture -- for free.
+But it's a $489+ two-year commitment (hardware plus mandatory subscription) for a device that can auto-detect workouts but can't track sets, reps, or weight.
+The free tier is nearly useless -- you need that subscription to see Oura's daily score.
+Incredible shows Apple Watch data and logged strength workouts together in daily training context and charges nothing.
+If you train with weights, that recorded-workout integration is available for free.